jubishop/logviewer/README.md

 - Simplified file paths (shows only filename, not full path)
 - Color-coded log levels for easy identification
 - Large, readable fonts throughout the interface (18px base size)
-- Interactive dynamic filtering by log level in the browser
+- Interactive dynamic filtering by log level and tags in the browser
 - Dark mode interface with optimized colors for comfortable viewing
 - Responsive design that works well in any browser
 - Automatically opens the generated HTML file in your default browser